SeFort/Present-Shulker/README.md

 # Present Shulker Box
 To get it, you need to rename the anvil colored shulker box to Present.
-(All types of stalker box are shown in the picture below)
+(All types of shulker box are shown in the picture below)

 ### ONLY AS ITEMS IN INVENTORY AND FRAMES